All Products

 def init_odps():

-# Information about the default MaxCompute project that is associated with the workspace.
+# Information about the default MaxCompute project in the current Workspace.

 mc_execution = json.loads(os.environ[ENV_JOB_MAX_COMPUTE_EXECUTION])